Ham, Cheese and Hash Brown Frittata

 - Preheat oven to 350 degrees, lightly grease a 9 x 9 or 7 X 11 baking dish with olive oil.

-- Layer the hash browns, ham and cheese on the bottom of the pan.
+- Layer the hash browns, ham, and cheese over the bread.

 - In a medium bowl, whisk eggs and milk together, adding a little salt and pepper.